Why are Montessori schools all work and no play?

 Is StoryHeights Montessori a religious school?

-No. Although StoryHeights Montessori was founded by and affiliated with StoryHeights Church, there will be no religious education or bent in our curriculum or teaching style.
+No. Although StoryHeights Montessori was founded by and affiliated with StoryHeights Church, there is no religious education or bent in our curriculum or teaching style.
 We welcome people of all faiths to our school.